trinitylake-io/trinitylake/docs/format/lakehouse-transaction.md

 5. T2 now applies its change against version 4 root node file
 6. T2 commits the new root node file against version 5
 7. T2 commit succeeds

+!!! note

+    This conflcit resolution strategy is currently not fully correct.
+    For example, it is possible for update to `t2` to leverage infomration in `t1`, causing the commit to be not serializable.
+    We plan to introduce the concept of "Object Change Definition" to fix it, but in future iterations of the format.